FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 1. Create a test codeunit in the test app that tests a new feature
 2. Create the implementation in the main app that makes the test pass
-3. Document the example in a markdown file named 'TDD-Example.md' in the .aiwork directory The example should be simple but illustrative of the TDD process.
+3. Document the example in a markdown file named 'TDD-Example.md' in the .aiwork directory
+4. Include step-by-step instructions for using the TDD workflow scripts with this example
+5. Show how to use the centralized configuration management
+6. Demonstrate proper error handling practices
+7. Show the use of structured Docker output formats for container operations
+8. Demonstrate the specific pattern for Business Central container operations
+9. Show how to interpret the strongly-typed objects returned by each script The example should be simple but illustrative of the TDD process.
 ```